-As a result, the information contained on the Uniform Residential Appraisal Report (URAR) describing the date, price and data for Prior Sales for the subject property and the comparables is to include all transactions that occurred within three years of the date of the appraisal.
-Appraisers are responsible for considering and analyzing any prior sales of the property being appraised and the comparables that occurred within three years of the date of the appraisal.
+As a result, the information on the Uniform Residential Appraisal Report (URAR) describing the date, price, and data for Prior Sales for the subject property and the comparables is to include all transactions that occurred within three years of the appraisal date.
+I strongly feel that appraisers are responsible for considering and analyzing any prior sales of the appraised property and the comparables within three years of the appraisal date.

-Therefore, provided that the URAR completed by the appraiser shows the most recent sale of the property to have occurred at least one year earlier, no additional documentation is required from the mortgage lender.
-The mortgage lender remains accountable for verifying that the seller is the owner of record and may rely on information developed by the appraiser for this purpose if provided.
+Therefore, I believe that the URAR completed by the appraiser shows the most recent sale of the property to have occurred at least one year earlier; no additional documentation is required from the mortgage lender.
+The mortgage lender remains accountable for verifying that the seller owns the record and may rely on information developed by the appraiser for this purpose if provided.
 However, if the lender obtains conflicting information before loan settlement, it must resolve the discrepancy and document the file accordingly.

 |Summary of Property Flipping Regulations In Effect June 2, 2003|